-Justice Gorsuch Finds His 'Easier' Solution Doesn't Have Many Takers On First Day
+Justice Gorsuch Finds His 'Easier' Solution Has Few Takers On 1st Day

 He was sworn in on April 10, leaving him a week to prepare for the current and final round of cases of this Supreme Court term.
 Such short turnaround time is not uncommon, though hardly desirable.

 Chief Justice Roberts had six days to prepare after his swearing-in.
 Justice Alito had three weeks.
 Justice Anthony Kennedy had four days.
-Justice Clarence Thomas 10 days.
+Justice Clarence Thomas, 10 days.
 And Justices Ruth Bader Ginsburg, Stephen Breyer, Sotomayor and Kagan all took their oaths in August, so they had about two months to prep for their first oral arguments.

-Though already a justice, Gorsuch did not participate last week in the court's weekly conference at which the eight not only discuss and vote on previously argued cases, but decide which cases to hear in the future.
-Gorsuch would not have been eligible to vote on cases that were heard before he was sworn in, but he could have and will vote on which cases to hear in the future.
+Though already a justice, Gorsuch did not participate last week in the court's weekly conference at which the eight not only discuss and vote on previously argued cases but decide which cases to hear in the future.
+Gorsuch would not have been eligible to vote on cases that were heard before he was sworn in, but he could have voted and will vote on which cases to hear in the future.

 There are about 10 cases apparently being held, likely awaiting a decisive vote from Gorsuch on whether to grant review.

-It takes the votes of four justices to agree to hear a case; the speculation is that some of the cases still in the queue need one more vote in order to get the four needed for review.
+It takes the votes of four justices to agree to hear a case; the speculation is that some of the cases still in the queue need one more vote to get the four needed for review.